 A new model using the template settings and contents opens in the Simulink Editor.

-If the built-in templates do not meet your needs, try searching on the Examples tab, or you can create your own templates.
-See Create a Template from a Model.
-On the Examples tab, enter search terms to find examples titles and descriptions of interest, or open further examples on the web by clicking View All next to a product name.
+If the built-in templates do not meet your needs, try searching on the Examples tab or creating your own templates.
+See Create Template from Model.
+On the Examples tab, enter search terms to search the titles and descriptions of the examples, or open examples on the web by clicking View All next to a product name.

 You can specify a model template to use for all new models.

 Create a model with the configuration settings and blocks you want, then export the model to a template.
-See Create a Template from a Model.
+See Create Template from Model.

-In the start page, click the title of a template to expand the description, then click the down arrow next to Create Model and select Set As Default.
+On the Start Page, click the title of a template to expand the description, then click the down arrow next to Create Model and select Set As Default.

 After you set a default model template, every new model uses that template, for example,

 when you press Ctrl+N, when you use new model buttons, or